How to Plant, Grow, and Harvest Dill

 Caterpillars can harm dill and other plants in your garden.

-Dill has few pest problems, and this plant is resistant to deer as well.
-Aphids and powdery mildew may be an issue on occasion, but it is also the host of black swallowtail butterfly caterpillars.
-This is considered to be an attribute to growing dill as the butterflies are very beautiful, though the caterpillars can do considerable damage to the foliage.
+Dill has few pest problems, and this plant resists deer as well.
+Aphids and powdery mildew may appear on occasion, but dill is also the host of black swallowtail butterfly caterpillars.
+Many growers consider this an attribute, as the butterflies are very beautiful, though the caterpillars can do considerable damage to the foliage.

-If this is a concern, caterpillars can be plucked off the plant.
-Ensuring that your garden is full of host plants for butterfly larvae will make it more attractive for butterflies to lay their eggs, and it allows you to view this insect’s entire life cycle.
+If this is a concern, you can pluck caterpillars off the plant.
+Ensuring that your garden is full of host plants for butterfly larvae will make it more attractive for butterflies to lay their eggs and allows you to view this insect’s entire life cycle.

 You can also use a forceful stream of water to knock off adult aphids and kill young aphids.
 These tiny insects can transmit plant viruses and cause stunting, yellowing, or malformed leaves if feeding is heavy.
 Their waste is frequently called “honeydew” because of its high sugar content and stickiness.

 The high sugar content encourages “sooty mold” fungus growth, which is not typically harmful.
 However, it will turn the honeydew spots into a dark brown or black color, which affects the cosmetic appearance of the plant.
-If a plant is severely infested with aphids, I will often remove the entire plant from my garden to prevent spread.
+If aphids severely infest a plant, I will often remove the entire plant from my garden to prevent spread.

 Frequently Asked Questions